d-becker/dbd/DEVELOPER_GUIDE.md

 Each component image builder must provide a python module that has the same name as the component - exactly the same character string that is specified as the component name in the _BuildConfiguration_ file - therefore, component names must be valid python module names.
 These modules are found by their names and loaded dynamically by the main application, so they need to be available on the python path.
-The easiest way of achieving this is putting the source files in the same directory as the main application source.
+The easiest way of achieving this is putting the component module source files in the same directory as the main application source.

 The component modules must contain a class called `ImageBuilder` that implements the `component_builder.ComponentImageBuilder` interface.
 This interface declares some abstract methods.
 The `dependencies`